Virtually anything that is printed can be transcribed into braille.

 Choice of Braille Embossing

 The braille can be on one side of the page (single-sided) or on both sides of the page (interpoint).
 Interpoint is the most popular choice.

 - 19-hole-punch plastic comb binding without covers

 - 19-hole-punch plastic comb binding with flexible cloudy/clear vinyl covers

 Please talk to me about your special orders, such as wedding invitations, letters, greeting cards, labels, etc. There are many ways that a little bit of braille can make a big difference.

 Your braille will be mailed to you FREE MATTER FOR THE BLIND if you are eligible to use this mailing privilege.
 Otherwise it will be sent First Class and the cost included in your invoice.

-Fees start as low as $.25 a braille page.
-Braille takes more space than print, requiring about three braille pages for every print page, depending on the font and formatting of the print.
+Braille takes more space than print, requiring two to three braille pages, and sometimes even more, for every print page, depending on the font and formatting of the print.
 Minimum fee per document is $10.
 You may pay by check, cash, money order, purchase order or direct deposit.

 I will be happy to talk with you about your project.